BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 </p>

 <p>
-I've read the opinion that it's no coincidence that, these days, humans get together and run road races as a group.
+I've read that it's no coincidence that, these days, humans get together and run road races as a group.
 Typical road race distances are about 5-10 kilometers, usually at a jogging pace.
 </p>